KyiPhyuKhant/Iron-PDF-Project/README.md

-# Iron-PDF-Project

-# Project Name

 # Description

 This project aims to create a visually appealing and high-performing website based on a provided design.
 The design has been copied into a personal Figma account for reference.
 The website will be developed using the latest versions of HTML, CSS, and JavaScript.
 To enhance the design and layout, the CSS framework Bootstrap will be utilized in combination with pure CSS.
 JavaScript libraries like jQuery will only be used if necessary.
 The website will be optimized for Core Web Vitals to ensure optimal performance, and special attention will be given to making it SEO-friendly.

-# Technology Used

-HTML
-CSS
-JavaScript
-Bootstrap
-jQuery (if necessary)

-# Setup and Version

-To set up and run the project, follow these steps:

-Clone the repository: git clone https://github.com/your-repo.git Navigate to the project directory: cd project-directory Open the project in your preferred code editor.
-Ensure you have the latest version of HTML, CSS, and JavaScript installed.
-Include the Bootstrap CSS framework in your project.
-If necessary, include the jQuery library in your project.
-Pay close attention to Core Web Vitals guidelines for optimal website performance.
-Implement SEO best practices to make the website SEO-friendly.

 # IRON PDF Website